ntblab/neuropipe-support/doc/tutorial/tutorial.rst

    ~/ppa-hunt/subjects/0608101_conatt02

-Now that you've got some data, and know its quality is sufficient for analysis, it's time to do an analysis.
-We'll use FSL's FEAT to perform a GLM-based analysis. take a look at `FEAT's manual`_ to learn more about FEAT and GLM analysis in general.
+Now that you have data, and of adequate quality, it's time to do an analysis.
+We'll use FSL's FEAT to perform a GLM-based analysis.
+If GLM analysis or FEAT is new to you, read `FEAT's manual`_ to learn more about them.
+If any of the steps seem mysterious to you, hover your mouse over the relevant part of FEAT and a tooltip will appear describing that part in detail.

 .. _FEAT's manual: http://www.fmrib.ox.ac.uk/fsl/feat5/index.html